EuroPython/website/data/trans_code.md

 <ButtonWithTitle title="Want to be part of Trans*Code @ EuroPython?" text="Register your interest now!" href="https://forms.gle/EGGC2PJLwkyB2XsC7" />

-We will inform you of acceptance by email.
+We will inform you of acceptance by email within 7 days of your application

 If you have any questions, don't hesitate to reach out to the wonderful Trans\*Code team: [trans_code@europython.eu](mailto:trans_code@europython.eu)